Classical Latin: Classical

 "Good Latin" in philology is known as "classical" Latin literature.
 The term refers to the canonical relevance of literary works written in Latin in the late Roman Republic, and early to middle Roman Empire. "[T]hat is to say, that of belonging to an exclusive group of authors (or works) that were considered to be emblematic of a certain genre."
-The term classicus (masculine plural classici) was devised by the Romans to translate Greek ἐγκριθέντες (encrithentes), and "select" which refers to authors who wrote in a form of Greek that was considered model.
+The term classicus (masculine plural classici) was devised by the Romans to translate Greek ἐγκριθέντες (egkrithéntes) 'the approved ones', and "select" which refers to authors who wrote in a form of Greek that was considered model.
 Before then, the term classis, in addition to being a naval fleet, was a social class in one of the diachronic divisions of Roman society in accordance with property ownership under the Roman constitution.
-The word is a transliteration of Greek κλῆσις (clēsis, or "calling") used to rank army draftees by property from first to fifth class.
+The word is a transliteration of Greek κλῆσις (klêsis) 'call', used to rank army draftees by property from first to fifth class.

-Classicus refers to those in the primae classis ("first class"), such as the authors of polished works of Latinitas, or sermo urbanus.
+Classicus refers to those in the prima classis ("first class"), such as the authors of polished works of Latinitas, or sermo urbanus.
 It contains nuances of the certified and the authentic, or testis classicus ("reliable witness").
 It was under this construct that Marcus Cornelius Fronto (an African-Roman lawyer and language teacher) used scriptores classici ("first-class" or "reliable authors") in the second century AD.
 Their works were viewed as models of good Latin.
 This is the first known reference (possibly innovated during this time) to Classical Latin applied by authors, evidenced in the authentic language of their works.